ResearchMachine/commercial-project-ml-mvp-insight-in-real-estate-moscow/README.md

 **Project Full Description:** [Presentation](https://github.com/ResearchMachine/commercial-project-ml-mvp-insight-in-real-estate-moscow/blob/main/EN.pdf)

 ### I. Motivation
-The main goal of the project is MVP development of a fully automated platform for recommending commercial real estate in Moscow.
+The main goal of the project is MVP development of a fully automated platform for recommending commercial real estate in Moscow from open sources.
 Example: AI Realiste for real estate investing in Dubai.

 ### II.
 Problem
 The task of developing a platform for searching for insights in commercial real estate in Moscow from open sources is considered.
 As a result of the work, an MVP was developed for uploading insights from cian.ru, an assessment was made of the difficulties of scaling and automation.